halilyass/TinderClone/README.md

 # TinderClone

-In this project , I would to learn,
+In this project , I want to learn,

 -MVVM
 -Firebase